wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.0.4 - 2013/08/12 =
+* Tweaks :
+	* Tested for full compatibility with WordPress v3.6.0
+* Fixes :
+	* Fixed email icon and click here link text no longer show on profile grid when no email address is entered for the profile.
+	* Fixed script validate email for default contact form.
+Old script conflicted with WordPress 3.6.0 jQuery 1.10.2.
+Conflict caused the popup tools to break.
+	* Added box-sizing:content-box class attribute for compatibility with new WordPress Twenty Thirteen default theme.

 = 1.0.3 - 2013/07/10 =
 * Features :
 	* Added support for use of special characters in Profile Fields.